 In the Garden

 Rosemary is a woody-stemmed plant with needle-like leaves that can commonly reach 3 feet in height, eventually stretching to 5 feet in warmer climates unless clipped.
-In Zone 8 and farther south, rosemary makes a good evergreen hedge, while farther north it becomes less dependable as an evergreen.
-In zone 6 and colder, try growing rosemary in a container to bring inside in cold weather.
+In zone 8 and farther south, rosemary makes a good evergreen hedge.
+In zone 7 and colder, try growing rosemary in a container you can bring inside in cold weather.
 You can even train rosemary into topiary shapes.
 Plants are tolerant of salt spray, making them a good choice for pots on the beach.

 Set out rosemary in spring, planting seedlings 2 to 3 feet apart; you can also plant in fall in zone 8 and south.
 Plants are slow growing at first, but pick up speed in their second year.
 While rosemary tolerates partial shade, it prefers full sun and light, well-drained soil with a pH between 6 and 7.
 Add a continuous-release fertilizer like Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food to the soil at planting, and reapply in the spring.
 Or, use a liquid fertilizer like Bonnie Herb & Vegetable Plant Food at planting and periodically thereafter.
 Keep the soil uniformly moist, allowing it to dry out between waterings.
 Mulch your plants to keep roots moist in summer and insulated in winter, but take care to keep mulch away from the crown of the plant.
 In the spring, prune dead wood out of the plants.